tap-demo/gitlab-runner-setup/docs/deploy-runner.md

 6) Verify the runner

-__*NOTE:*__ Sometimes (as in the example below) the registration on the Operator is not updated and remains in "pending" and "registration status unavailable" - so make sure you check the runners page in GitLab.
+__*NOTE:*__ Sometimes (as in the example below) the registration on the Operator is not updated in the runner k8s object and remains in "pending" and "registration status unavailable", even though it worked - so make sure you check the runners page in GitLab.
 In this example case, the same runner registered fine and is online (ready to accept jobs).

 ![](../docs/assets/gitlab-runner-is-online.png)